filmmaker2011/handlebones/README.md

 - On the cart, you can Save for Later, Move to Cart, and Remove items
 - Totals of Items for Purchase and Saved Items
 - If you close the cart, you can reopen it and still see your Purchase items & Saved items
+- 4/9 Update: cart item quantity in header now updates when you add items to the Cart

 _Not done:_
-- Updating the '0 item in your cart' in header when you add items to the Cart
 - Total items in cart & sort of cart items
 - Updating a Purchase item quantity when you type in a different quantity
 - Subtotal at bottom of cart